Specialization: Health Professions Education

 Develop your mastery of adult education and training in our program we’ve designed for health professionals like you.
 You’ll be equipped with evaluative and instructional strategies to strengthen and design programs in a variety of health related educational settings.

 You can pursue a Master of Education with specializations in Health Professions Education while continuing to work full time.
 (We also offer a Ph.D. with a specialization in health professions education.)
-Most of our courses are offered once a week during late afternoon or evening hours.
-Some courses are regularly available to be completed online or during summer sessions and on weekends.
+Our courses are offered fully online for Fall, Spring, and Summer terms.
+Hybrid options are available

 - Core Courses (18 hours)